rhasspy/rhasspy/docs/training.md

 See [tag synonyms](#tag-synonyms) for more details on tag substitution.

-You can leave the left-hand or right-hand side (or both!) of the `:` empty:
+Lastly, you can leave the left-hand or right-hand side (or both!) of the `:` empty:

 ```
 these: words: will: be: dropped: